Scripture Reference: Acts 4:32 through 5:11

 Way to Introduce the Story:

-Share a personal story about a time when you or someone you know told a lie which led to more lies or negative consequences.
+Share a personal story about a time when you or someone you know told a lie that led to more lies or negative consequences.
 Take care to be age appropriate.
 “Children, today we are going to learn about a time when two people told a lie.”

 We can learn important lessons from the Bible.
 The book of Acts records a very serious lesson that the earliest Christians learned about telling lies.